 We knew our cruiser-style bikes, with their low-slung frames, were ill-suited for the challenging hairpin turns and serpentine curves, and seeing the tree didn’t help.

 The road was like the devil’s rollercoaster.
 We rode up and down, left and right, right and left, and down and up.
 I lost track of space.
 I lost track of time.
 I lost track of everything.
-We reached the end at the Tabcat Creek Bridge in Tennessee.
+We reached the end at the Tabcat Creek Bridge..

 The Wooden Bridge